ashna-khemani/ashna-khemani.github.io/content/Reading - Difficult Conversations.md

 tags:
 enableToc: true
 ---
-Title: by default, the title of this note will be visible title.
-However, if you want to make it something different, use the `title` field!

-Draft: check the box if you want to hide this page

-Date: by default, the date this note was made (?) is what's used.
-If you want to override, type in a date here
 Book: _Difficult Conversations_, by Stone, Patton, and Heen

 - Difficult convos have a common structure if you pay attention to what’s NOT said…